For more information, contact the author – Cami Wells, MS, RD, (firstname.lastname@example.org) Extension Educator

 2 cups uncooked brown rice

 Salt and pepper to taste

-- Add brown rice, chicken broth and minced onion to multi-cooker.
+- Wash hands with soap and water.
+Add brown rice, chicken broth and minced onion to multi-cooker.
 Set device to 22 minutes of pressure cooking time.

 - When time is up, open the multi-cooker after a 10-minute natural pressure release.
 Add spices; salt and pepper to taste.